Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Experiments

 \subsection{Overall Performance Comparison and Analysis}

 Table~\ref{tb: test 3d} and~\ref{tb: val 3d} show the overall performance of the proposed approach on the KITTI 3D \textit{test} and \textit{val} sets for cars from the official online leaderboard as of Mar.
 12th, 2021.
-Existing state-of-the-art monocular 3D object detectors, including methods using extra data and only using monocular image are listed in the tables for comparison.
-The KITTI \textit{val} results of MonoGRNet~\cite{monogrnet}, M3D-RPN~\cite{m3drpn} and MonoPair~\cite{monopair} are quoted from~\cite{monopair}.
+Existing state-of-the-art monocular 3D object detectors, including methods using extra data and only using monocular image are listed in the tables.
+There are some methods~\cite{monopair, m3drpn, monogrnet} results on the KITTI \textit{val} quoted from~\cite{monopair}.

 \textbf{Build a simple yet strong baseline for monocular 3D object detection.} We report the enhanced baseline results of 3D monocular object detection in Table~\ref{tb: baseline}.~{ Overall, the baseline significantly increases the $\rm {AP}_{40}$ performance upon the original one by 3.76\%, 3.54\%, 2.88\% on easy, moderate and hard difficulty levels, respectively.
 This is achieved by introducing three methods to the original baseline. \emph{First,} we adopt the $\mathcal{L}$1 loss with the aleatoric uncertainty in~\cite{monopair, uncertainty}, which makes training stage more robust to noise input. \emph{Second,} we use the projected 3D center as the ground-truth for 2D heatmap prediction similar to SMOKE~\cite{smoke}. \emph{Third,} we address the misalignment between 2D ground-truth bounding boxes and the 2D projection bounding boxes by using 2D projected box as the ground-truth.
 This guarantees the consistency between 2D and 3D boxes from the projection relationships in the proposed geometric formula, and ensure the robust learning with the formula.
 The enhanced baseline achieves 16.54\%, 13.37\%, 11.15\% on easy, moderate and hard difficulty levels, respectively. }